Call Now

 A final and ever-growing legal issue involve same-sex marriage and life-partners who have children and what happens when they divorce or separate and custody becomes an issue.
 The key is the children’s best interests; this is what drives custody and parenting time issues.
 But more importantly, these cases in Indiana and across the country are providing unique opportunities to see custody explored through a different legal lens, which may have implications for family law as a whole and help refine for litigants, attorneys, and courts how to best protect children and meet their best interests when the family unit dissolves.

 These trends are the news of the day.
 Law is not stale and set, but instead, responsive to the needs and trends of society.
 Be aware of these trends and how they may impact custody litigation you engage in for 2018.
 The best litigant is one who is engaged in the legal process to make better-informed choices.
 We hope this blog post assists you in this way.
-This blog is written by attorneys at Ciyou & Dixon, P.C. who represents litigants in divorce, paternity and custody cases of all types throughout Indiana.
+This blog is written by attorneys at Dixon & Moseley, P.C. who represents litigants in divorce, paternity and custody cases of all types throughout Indiana.
 This blog is written for general informational purposes only and is not intended as legal advice or a solicitation for services.
 It is an advertisement.

 Facebook